OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening.md

 # Runtime

 The previous sections concentrated on setting up your project for success.
 This section will examine additional hints for running with increased diagnostics and defenses.
-Not all platforms are created equal - GNU Linux is difficult to impossible to [add hardening to a program after compiling and static linking](http://sourceware.org/ml/binutils/2012-03/msg00309.html); while Windows allows post-build hardening through a download.
+Not all platforms are created equal - GNU Linux is difficult to impossible to [add hardening to a program after compiling and static linking](https://sourceware.org/ml/binutils/2012-03/msg00309.html); while Windows allows post-build hardening through a download.
 Remember, the goal is to find the point of first failure quickly so you can improve the reliability and security of the code.

 ## Xcode

-Xcode offers additional [Application Diagnostics](http://developer.apple.com/library/mac/#recipes/xcode_help-scheme_editor/Articles/SchemeDiagnostics.html) that can help find memory errors and object use problems.
+Xcode offers additional [Code Diagnostics](https://developer.apple.com/documentation/code_diagnostics) that can help find memory errors and object use problems.
 Schemes can be managed through *Products* menu item, *Scheme* submenu item, and then *Edit*.
 From the editor, navigate to the *Diagnostics* tab.
 In the figure below, four additional instruments are enabled for the debugging cycle: Scribble guards, Edge guards, Malloc guards, and Zombies.

 ![XCode2](../assets/C-Based_Toolchain_Hardening_XCode2.png)